Nkethaeus/RestoPin/README.md

 ---

-*RestoPin is developed to fulfill the requirements of Application Development & Emerging Technologies (CS--) at FEU Alabang.
+*RestoPin is developed to fulfill the requirements of Application Development & Emerging Technologies (CCS0043LL) at FEU Alabang.
 The project was completed during the 1st semester of A.Y.
 2022-2023.*